-Sandra was guest editor at Jacket2 for a special edition on Scottish poets, and is co-editor (with Khairani Barokka & Daniel Sluman) on Stairs and Whispers: D/deaf and Disabled Poets Write Back, an anthology of UK poets forthcoming from Nine Arches Press in May.
+Sandra is co-editor (with Khairani Barokka & Daniel Sluman) on Stairs and Whispers: D/deaf and Disabled Poets Write Back, an anthology of 54 UK poets, forthcoming from Nine Arches Press in May.

-Sandra's readings and performances include Transpose Barbican, Roundhouse, Ledbury Festival, Edinburgh International Book Festival, Soho Theatre (Oxford Playhouse), Arts & Precarity, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
-She has a reputation for innovative interdisciplinary collaborations, and currently writes and performs with They They Theys.
+Sandra's readings and performances include Transpose Barbican, Roundhouse, Ledbury Poetry Festival, Edinburgh International Book Festival, Soho Theatre (with Oxford Playhouse), Arts & Precarity Cabaret, Aye Write!, Jawdance (Apples & Snakes), Ottawa International Writers Festival and VERSeFest.
+She has a reputation for innovative interdisciplinary collaborations, and sometimes writes and performs with They They Theys.

-Sandra was recently commissioned as arts curator and filmmaker for Disability Arts Online's Viewfinder project, where she curated (with Lisa Mattocks and SICK!
-Festival) an exciting playlist of films by and about disabled and D/deaf artists, and co-created five new documentaries (with Lisa Mattocks).
-She was one of Anatomy Arts' Associate Artists for 2016, where she collaborated with 15 artists and developed a live short story reading and film project based on her story, 'Equivalence' (published by Comma, 2017).
+In 2016, Sandra was commissioned for Disability Arts Online's Viewfinder project, where she co-curated an exciting playlist of films by and about disabled and D/deaf artists, and co-created five new documentaries (with Lisa Mattocks and SICK!
+Festival).
+She was one of Anatomy Arts' Associate Artists for 2016, collaborating with 15 artists and developing a live short story reading and film project based on her story, 'Equivalence' (published by Comma, 2017).

-Sandra's group shows include London's Tate Modern and Berlin's Schwules Museum.
-Sandra has exhibited solo work at Midlands Arts Centre (Birmingham), Glasgow Gallery of Modern Art, macrobert Stirling, San Francisco Transgender Film Festival, Malmo Queer Film Festival and Entzaubert Film Festival (Berlin).
+Sandra's group art shows include London's Tate Modern and Berlin's Schwules Museum.
+She has exhibited solo work at Midlands Arts Centre (Birmingham), Glasgow Gallery of Modern Art, macrobert Stirling, San Francisco Transgender Film Festival, Malmo Queer Film Festival and Entzaubert Queer DIY Film Festival (Berlin).
 In 2013, she was awarded a Cultural Commission (National Lottery/LGBT History Month) to mentor D/deaf and disabled queer and trans filmmakers in Scotland.

 Since 2009, Sandra has curated Scotland's intersectional arts project, Cachín Cachán Cachunga!
 She has been artist-in-residence at Canada's Banff Centre, Mexico's FONCA, and Scotland's GoMA.
 Along with Ajamu X, she was an inaugural artist-in-residence at Trongate 103.